AI in Gaming

 AI Act and Gaming: What German Game Studios Need to Know

-Good news for German game studios: most gaming AI is low risk under the AI Act.
+Good news for German game studios: most gaming AI is low risk under the EU AI Act.
 NPC behavior, procedural generation, difficulty adjustment—these are creative and entertainment tools, not the kind of consequential decision-making the regulation targets.

 But there are edges where gaming AI touches regulated territory.